Looking for a list of the popular types of cybercrimes? Read on.

 Moreover, Social engineering works by convincing the victim to part ways with cash personal information that can be used to swindle target victims of their hard earned money.

 Cyberbullying involves bullying individuals online, sending individuals nesting messages or blackmailing an individual.
+Cyberbullying is the use of digital communication platforms to harass, intimidate, or harm individuals.

 In conclusion, Cybercrime in its various forms is currently the greatest threat to humanity.
 Therefore, fighting cybercrimes starts by learning more about cybercrimes and its operations.
+In our list of popular types of cybercrimes, we pinpointed the most rampant ones.